RobertArnosson/robertarnosson.github.io/OreOverloadIdea.md

 ### Stock Market
 * This is where the player can buy and sell stock from other mining companies
-* The player also has the ability to buy a whole mining company and take ownership over the company
+* The player also has the ability to buy a whole mining company and take ownership over that company and continue to earn what that company earned

 ### Warehouse
 * This is where the player can see there storage of ores and materials